kskarthik/gstfeed/README.md

 # License

-this script is licensed under the GNU `GPLv3`
+This script is licensed under the GNU `GPLv3`